silastittes/msmc2_to_usfs/README.md

 Little script to take MSMC2 file format and convert an unfolded SFS.
-Assumes alleles from at least one outgroup is available at each input locus.
+Assumes alleles from at least one outgroup are available at each input locus.
 Unit tested, but not field-tested.
 Use at your own risk.

 See `python msmc2_to_sfs.py --help` for usage details